crackersthecat/voting-straw-poll/README.md

 I then spent an extra 30 minutes getting the constituency view working, and another 30 minutes adding basic styling with less.
 There are git commits for each of these times.

+## Notes
+I have set this up as a development environment only, so I am using sqlite.

+I used django 1.7, python 2.7.9 and the django compressor - requirements are stored in requirements.txt

+You need to create a few test constituencies and parties in the admin interface before you can vote.

 ## To dos
 There are a lot more things which I would like to have done.
 This is the first time that I have written a Django application from scratch, as opposed to edit one that someone else has already set up.
 As such just getting the basics right took all of my time.